-- Use Teflon tape to cover all of the threads on your new connection piece.
+- Use Teflon tape to cover all the threads of your new connection piece.

-- Connect your pieces and solder your connection points to prevent any leaks.
+- Connect the pieces and solder the connection points to prevent any leaks.

-- Turn the water and power supply back on.
+- Turn the water and power supplies back on.

 3. Anode Rod Port

 Anode rods are made of aluminum or magnesium and are used in water heaters to protect against corrosion.
-These will themselves corrode over time so they’re often referred to as “sacrificial anode rods” (3).
-Because they will corrode, these should be checked during regular maintenance.
+They will themselves corrode in time so they’re often referred to as “sacrificial anode rods” (3).
+As they will eventually corrode, they should be checked during regular maintenance.

-If it isn’t replaced when you first notice corrosion, you’ll end up with a leak at the port where the rod sits.
-To fix this issue it’s normally just a case of replacing the rod.
-However, if you notice extensive corrosion, then you may want to consult a professional.
+If they aren’t replaced when you first notice corrosion, you will end up with a leak at the port where the rod sits.
+Fixing this issue is normally a simple case of replacing the rod.
+However, if you notice extensive corrosion, you may want to consult a professional.

 4. Expansion Tank

 The main purpose of expansion tanks is to keep your water heater from bursting.
-These also help keep even pressure throughout your unit.
-Not all units have an expansion tank, but they work similarly to a pressure relief valve.
+They also help to maintain even pressure throughout your unit.
+Not all units have an expansion tank but they work similarly to a pressure relief valve.

-They’re designed to absorb any excess hot water.
+They are designed to remove any excess hot water.
 When hot water expands and isn’t checked regularly, it can cause damage to your heating system.
-Expansion tanks help relieve that, but if there’s a leak within it, it can’t do its job properly.
+An expansion tank helps relieve that but if it has a leak, it can’t do its job properly.

-If the leak is in the expansion tank, you’ll see it in one of three spots.
+If the leak is in the expansion tank, you will see it in one of three spots.

 - The threaded connection: If this is the case, remove the expansion tank at the connection and apply thread sealer to the threads.
-Tighten the expansion tank back in place and the issue should be resolved.
+Tighten the expansion tank again and the issue should be resolved.

-- The air valve opposite the threaded connection: If the leak is here, you’ll need to call a professional to replace it.
+- The air valve opposite the threaded connection: If the leak is here, you will need to call a professional to replace it.